-5. Discussion and Further Remarks
+5 Discussion and further remarks

-5.1.
-Nonuniform Irradiation of the OAR
+5.1 Non-uniform irradiation of the OAR

-Although we have assumed throughout the paper that a dose d results in a homogeneous dose γd to the OAR, in reality the OAR receives nonuniform irradiation.
+Although we have assumed throughout the paper that a dose d results in a homogeneous dose γd to the OAR, in reality the OAR receives non-uniform irradiation.
 The tumor, however, is generally treated homogeneously.
-In Unkelbach et al. (2013) and Keller et al. (2013), the basic result stated in Theorem 1 is generalized to arbitrary inhomogeneous doses in the OAR.
-The arguments in Unkelbach et al. (2013) are also applicable to the case of repopulation as considered in this paper.
+In [52] and [21], the basic result stated in Theorem 1 is generalized to arbitrary inhomogeneous doses in the OAR.
+The arguments in [52] are also applicable to the case of repopulation as considered in this paper.
 We can define an effective sparing factor γ{eff} and an effective upper limit c{eff} on the BED_O, and the results in this paper will still hold.